|Head of Department|

 “For the future, primarily, we must educate people in Science, Engineering, Technology and Math.”

 – Buzz Aldrin

-A GCSE course in Engineering (EDEXCEL specification) offers a unique opportunity for pupils to develop their communication and manufacturing skills whilst working to industry standards.
+The LEVEL 2 Award in Engineering (WJEC specification) offers a unique opportunity for pupils to develop their communication and manufacturing skills whilst working to industry standards.
 Engineering develops pupils’ Key Skills and their capacity for innovative thinking, problem solving, communication and independence.
 The course offered is based upon the view that engineering is essentially a manufacturing activity involving the combination of skills with knowledge and understanding in order to design and make quality products.

 Through the course pupils can develop their skills whilst being given the opportunity to:

-In Years 12 and 13 the department offers A-Level (applied GCE) in Engineering (EDEXCEL specification).
+In Years 12 and 13 the department offers Cambridge Technical Extended Certificate in Engineering (OCR).
 This is an ideal course for those who are planning on furthering their studies at university in one of the many fields of engineering or other technical courses.
 With numerous transferable skills it provides students with an excellent foundation of knowledge and key skills.